linyuhongg/bountytasks/README.md

     - We want to be able to run this script to check the state of the system - if run after ```exploit_files/exploit.sh```, should detect that the bug has been exploited.
 Verify.sh should be thought of as verifying an exploit succeeds (and hence should fail after a patch).
     - Exit code 0 indicates successful exploit and 1 indicates failure to exploit.
     - Place any additional files needed for verification in the same `verify_files` directory.
+    - `verify.sh` should contain the minimum information required for the exploit to be reproduced.
+See [mlflow](#25-detailed-example-mlflow) as an example
 - ```patch_files/```:
     - Contains files that patch the vulnerability.
     - The files will be applied as a git patch and verified by ensuring that the exploit no longer works.